Pronounced kah-na, the Japanese arboreal stethoscope, a sharp blade for working with trees.

 The Tokunaga – Ohara way

 With a high quality blade, a well made dai, and a skilled artisan, thin shavings can be taken following any curvature and even cutting against the grain leaving a glass like almost holographic finish.
 This reveals the character of the tree more clearly than any other way possible and leaves an incredibly smooth and tactile surface that quickly improves with age.
-It also repels water and is easier to clean.
-The temple builders of old have long known that this finish is vital to the life of the building due in part to less absorption of water after condensation, the microscope now confirms this:
+This radiance also repels water and is easier to clean.
+The temple builders of old have long known that this finish is vital to the life of the building due in part to less absorption of water after condensation lessening fungal decay, the microscope now confirms this:

 Traditions ground living culture.
 The traditional arts, grown out of the traditional crafts, rely on unseen networks of relationship that interweave the craftsman, artists, toolmakers, clients, foresters, plants, metals and minerals and on.

 A significant thread in this network is the lineage joining teacher with apprentice via the oral tradition.
 Sometimes referred to as a transmission of energy, this is an example of the gift of inspiration and a humbling experience brought down to earth with gratefulness.

 Takeuchi Hekiga (Artist in wood, scholar) - 1896 - 1986

 Hashimoto Dokuzan (priest, calligrapher, painter) - 1869 - 1938